Rambling - Your Guide to Sheffield, Barnsley, Rotherham and Doncaster

-Sheffield CHA Rambling Group, SAT 17 MARCH.
-Note: walk changed from that shown in the programme Interchange X17 bus (9.40) to Chesterfield Coach Station (10.25) then Pronto bus Bay B (10.35) to Glapwell (11.01).
-Round walk via Rowthorne Trail and Palterton.
-Leader will join X17 en-route.
-8 miles.
-PLUS Sheffield Station (9.14) Manchester train to Chinley (9.56).
-Car drivers could catch the same train from Edale at 9.48.
-Linear walk via Cracken Edge, Peep-O-Day, Coldwell Clough, Oaken Clough, Crowden Tower, Grindslow Knoll, Edale (significant ascent).
-10 miles.
-THURS 22 MARCH.
-Centenary walk Interchange 72 bus (9.50) to Killamarsh Bridge Street (10.32).
-Linear walk via Killamarsh, Barlborough Hall, Spinkhill, Eckington.
-Leader will meet at Crystal Peaks bus station.
-7 1/2 miles. http://www.sheffield-cha.org.uk
+Dearne Valley Ramblers, SUN 25 MARCH.
+Penistone Circular Walk via Hartcliff Hill.
+The walk starts in Penistone and follows the TPT before turning off across fields to climb gently up Hartcliffe Hill.
+Here stop to enjoy splendid views over Langsett and Midhope reservoirs before returning downhill to Penistone.
+Starting point: Public car park next to Penistone Paramount Cinema, Shrewsbury Road, Penistone (B6462).
+Grid reference: SE247032.
+Nearest postcode: S36 6DY.
+Start time: 10:00.
+Estimated finish time: 14:00.
+Moderate 8 miles / 12.9 km.
+Contact details: Pat White.
+Telephone: 07759599483.
+Additional notes: This is a circular walk.

-Co-op Rambling Group, SUN 18 MARCH.
-9.44am tram (Cathedral) to Meadowhall South.
-Treeton, Beighton, Crystal Peaks.
-10miles/easy.
+Co-op Rambling Group, SUN 25 MARCH.
+9.44am tram (Cathedral) to Meadowhall South, Treeton, Beighton, Crystal Peaks, 10miles.
 Ldr John Glossop.

+Good Companions Walking Group, SUN 25 MARCH.
+08:54 Blue tram from Cathedral to Waterthorpe tram stop.
+Rother Valley, TPT, Eckington, Marsh Lane, Troway, Apperknowle.
+(Travellers Pub) then 15:33 No. 15A bus to Crystal Peaks.
+8 miles. https://goodcompanionsrambling.com

 Yorkshire Ramblers’ Club: welcomes independent hillwalkers who wish to go further.
 Year-round sociable weekend and longer meets: Glencoe (15-18 Mar), Calpe, Stoney Middleton, Ireland, Dales, Romania, Arran and our own Kanchengunga trek.
 Club cottages in the Lakes and Dales. yrc.org.uk, facebook.com/yrcuk, membership@yrc.org.uk (Helen) or 07814010165 (Michael).